 Speaking to IGN in 2004, Cage likened his passion for acting to Gates' passion for history: "I have had my obsessions, and he certainly is a character who's obsessed about this treasure, this marvelous Templar treasure, and has devoted his entire life and groomed himself to figure out exactly what he needs to do to find it, in the face of great ridicule.
 And I think I've been obsessed over the years with where I could go with acting, or how I could challenge myself with that."

 5. Johnny Blaze in Ghost Rider (2007)

-Oh, how we hope Cage's interpretation of Johnny Blaze makes an appearance in Multiverse of Madness.
-This version of the classic Marvel character has more in common with Nicolas Cage than he does with the hero on the page.
+This version of classic Marvel character Johnny Blaze has more in common with Nicolas Cage than he does with the hero on the page.
 That's because the actor playing him made a few creative suggestions, including Johnny's love of Karen Carpenter, chimpanzees, and eating jelly beans out of a martini glass.
 And when the hero ultimately transforms into the skull-headed, hog-riding Spirit of Vengeance, things go over the top and around again.

 "One of my favorite tonalities is horror and comedy," Cage remarked in 2006 (via MTV).
 "I wanted to see if we could get that or aspire to some sense of that.
 The character is absurd, it's an absurd situation.
 You can't take it too seriously, and that's why I wanted to make sure that we were playful."